klaymenr/svnpoller/src/svnpoller/README.txt

 0.0.7
 ~~~~~
+* Fix: datetime.strptime replaced with time.strptime (for Python-2.4)
 * Remove: `lxml` dependency. (if python version less than 2.5)
 * Reduce: svn external command version (1.4 or later)